 Use this calculator to figure out your monthly payments based on loan term, APR and loan amount.

-Jayden, a resident of Ontario, wants to buy an ATV for summer vacation.
-After doing some research, he heads to a nearby dealership, where he finds a 2020 Kawasaki Brute Force 300 priced at $4,300.00.
-Jayden makes a 10% down payment of $430.00 and heads to his local bank to get an auto loan to cover the remaining $3,870.00 + $559.00 HST on the purchase price.
-Because Jayden has a solid credit history, he is approved for a $4,429.00 ATV loan with competitive terms.
+Nate, a resident of Ontario, wants to buy an ATV.
+After doing some research, he heads to a nearby dealership, where he finds a 2020 Kawasaki Brute Force 300 priced at $5,099.
+Nate heads to his bank to finance his ATV.
+Because he has a solid credit history, he is approved for a $5,099 ATV loan.

 *The information in this example, including rates, fees and terms, is provided as a representative transaction.
 The actual cost of the product may vary depending on the retailer, the product specs and other factors.